smartive/giuseppe/docs/Registration.md

 ## Root routes

-If you wan't to overwrite the previous declared route segments, it is possible with the special character `~`.
+If you want to overwrite the previous declared route segments, it is possible with the special character `~`.
 With this as the starting character of any controller or method route decorator, all the route segments are ignored and the route is registered from the root of the application.